Augmentative and Alternative Communication

 Support social integration and self-confidence

-Each form of communication is unique and should be individually tailored to the child.
-Patience, empathy and the use of appropriate aids are crucial to enable successful communication.
+Every form of communication is unique and should be individually tailored to the child.
+Patience, empathy and the use of suitable aids are crucial to enable successful communication.
 This enables children with disabilities to explore their world better and feel understood - an important step towards greater self-determination and quality of life.

 Tips from the community: